starfishmod/MIDI-Implementations-Schema/schema.md

 The MIS representation of the implementation is made of a single file.

-By convention, the MIS specification file is named based on the manufacter and model number `Korg_ES1.json`.
+By convention, the MIS specification file is named based on the manufacter and model number e.g. `Korg_ES1.json`.

 ### Data Types